IS5104: Information Security Management

 The aims of this module are:

-- To give a broad understanding of the field of Information Security Management, including current commercial and financial security issues and areas of concern.
+- To give a broad understanding and introduction to the field of Information Security Management, including current commercial and financial security issues and areas of concern.

 On successful completion of this module, the student should:

-- Have acquired knowledge of a representative sample of security threats, issues, technologies and theories.
+- Be able to categorize a representative sample of security threats, issues, technologies and theories.

-- Be aware of legal and social contexts where they impinge on computer security.
+- Be able to analyse legal and social contexts where they impinge on computer security.

-- Be aware of the variety of problems affecting system and people centred security.
+- Be able to examine and distinguish a variety of problems affecting system and people centred security.

-- Be aware of certification standards and concerns.
+- Be aware of and prepare for certification standards and concerns.

 - Security applications and policy models; authorisation and authentication, vulnerabilities and threats; Internet security; firewalls, intrusion detection, malicious code and countermeasures; information hiding; stream and block ciphers; symmetric and asymmetric cryptographic protocols; digital signatures, public key infrastructures, certification authorities; security engineering, risk models, robustness, legal and organisational aspects of computer security; legal and international aspects.